ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/binaryfilefield.md

 ## REST API specifics

-Used in the REST API, a BinaryFile Field mostly serializes the hash described above.
+Used in the REST API, a BinaryFile field mostly serializes the hash described above.
 However there are a couple specifics worth mentioning.

 ### Reading content: `url` property

-When reading the contents of a Field of this type, an extra key is added: `url`.
+When reading the contents of a field of this type, an extra key is added: `url`.
 This key gives you the absolute file URL, protocol and host included.

 Example: `http://example.com/var/ezdemo_site/storage/original/application/63cd472dd7819da7b75e8e2fee507c68.pdf`